Skip to main content

 No matter what form your business takes, if you’re in DC, you’ll need to obtain a Home Occupation permit or a Certificate of Occupancy.

-Register With Office Of Tax And Revenue
+Step 2: Register With The Office Of Tax And Revenue

-Once formed you must register your practice with the DC Office of Tax and Revenue (OTR).
+Once formed, you must register your practice with the DC Office of Tax and Revenue (OTR).

-On the FR 500, you’ll answer a series of questions and the online system will register your practice for the appropriate taxes and will inform you of when they must be filed.
+On the FR 500, you’ll answer a series of questions, and the online system will register your practice for the appropriate taxes and will inform you of when they must be filed.

-Obtain a BBL
+Step 3: Obtain a BBL

 A Basic Business License (BBL) is another license that is required for you to open your doors.